sodadata/docs/soda/connect-spark.md

 db.createOrReplaceTempView('customers')
 ```
 5. Use the Spark API to link a DataFrame to the name of each temporary table against which you wish to run Soda scans.
 Refer to <a href="hhttps://spark.apache.org/docs/3.1.3/api/python/reference/api/pyspark.sql.DataFrame.createOrReplaceTempView.html" target="_blank"> PySpark documentation</a>.
 6. [Define a programmatic scan]({% link soda-library/programmatic.md %}) for the data in the DataFrames, and include one extra method to pass all the DataFrames to Soda Library: `add_spark_session(self, spark_session, data_source_name: str)`.
-The default value for `data_source_name` is `"spark_df"`,  but we suggest to change this to something which makes sense for your implementation.
+The default value for `data_source_name` is `"spark_df"`;  best practice dictates that you customize the name to your implementation.
 Refer to the example below.
 {% include code-header.html %}
 ```python
 spark_session = ...your_spark_session...